A Quick Guide to The Best VR Headsets Out There for iPhones (2017)

 A Breakdown of the most Popular VR Products

 Per the View-Master website, “Our awesome virtual reality experience requires simply three items: a View-Master® viewer, a View-Master® Experience Pack/App, and your compatible smartphone running on iOS or Android.”
 The name View-Master will be familiar to anyone growing up in the 80’s, and the company is seeking to become a friendly name once again to kids, but now in VR.
-At $30 the price is incredibly reasonable and again, if your kid breaks it (or licks it, gets it sticky, puts play-dough in the gears etc) it won’t be the end of the world.
+Price is incredibly reasonable and again, if your kid breaks it (or licks it, gets it sticky, puts play-dough in the gears etc) it won’t be the end of the world.

 The Freefly made a big splash when it first hit the market.
 With its lush padding it is the most comfortable headset on our list.
 However, it has a main flaw that either doesn’t bother users or frustrates them to no end — you can’t adjust the focal length of the lenses.
 The Freefly has a remote (called the “glide”) which makes it the most like the new Samsung Gear of the bunch.
-It is currently on sale at Amazon for $42, not too shabby.

 A polish company, VRizzmo makes a headset that is one of the coolest looking of the bunch — almost like a futuristic robot.
 Its innovation comes from two joined together fresnel lenses, which they claim causes less image distortion.
 It can reach up to 120 Degree field of view which is impressive, and practically any smartphone with the screen in the range from 4.5″ to 5.7″ can work with the headset.
-The price of $60 is friendly too.
+The price is friendly too.

 The Future of Apple VR